ericpelland/E.V.A./README.md

 * 'eva tell me a joke'
 * 'eva what does the fox say'
 * 'eva how are you today'
+* 'eva can you disable vision'
+* 'eva open your eyes'
+* 'eva disable trigger words'

 ## Install